-Subnets remedy this by breaking up the network into smaller parts, thereby reducing congestion.
-In this way, data packets are then able to be sent directly to their destination, avoiding bottlenecks (like the London underground example).
+Subnets improve a network’s efficiency by breaking it up into smaller parts, thereby reducing congestion.
+In this way, data packets are then able to be sent directly to their destination, avoiding bottlenecks.

-Organisations can use IP subnets to divide networks by physical constraint, e.g. smaller broadcast domains, or by logical reasoning e.g. for firewalls.
-In this way, subnets guide the choices that routers make.
+Organizations can use IP subnets to divide networks by physical constraint, e.g. smaller broadcast domains, or by logical reasoning for features such as firewalls.
+In this way, subnets guide the routing choices that routers make.

-Subnetting is also used to improve network security, as the divisions between each subnet allow organisations to enforce access controls - which also helps to contain any security incidents.
+Subnetting is also used to improve network security, as the divisions between each subnet allow organizations to enforce access controls - which also helps to contain any security incidents.